Elementary school (grades K-5) · Miami, FL

 How many students attend Pinecrest Academy (North Campus)?

 Pinecrest Academy (North Campus) has 468 students enrolled.
-It is a elementary school in MIAMI, FL.
+It is an elementary school in Miami, FL.

 What percentage of students receive free lunch at Pinecrest Academy (North Campus)?